Characterizing the velocity anisotropy of the Milky Way's stellar halo: Discussion

 Previous studies have pointed to the presence of a dip in the anisotropy profile around 20 kpc (\citealt{Kafle2012}, \citealt{King2015}, \citealt{Cunningham2016}, \citealt{Liu2022}). \cite{Loebman2018} investigated possible causes for a dip in the anisotropy profile analysing N-body+SPH and accretion-only simulations.
 They claimed that dips could be the result of a minor accretion, the passage of a satellite or a major merger, with each process imprinting different characteristics (depth and broadening).
 Therefore, identifying these features can provide information about the process that happened during the evolution of the MW.

-In Figure \ref{fig:beta}, no dip is clearly distinguishable.
-However, it does appear in the clean sample (Figures \ref{fig:beta_feh} and \ref{fig:beta_gr}) for stars with $\rm -1.7 \leq [Fe/H] < -2.0$ and $-0.15 \leq (g-r)_0 < -0.10$ (light blue and red lines, respectively).
-Comparing the velocity dispersions, we note that the dip is mainly caused by a decrease in the dispersion of the radial component.
+Using the dip definition in \cite{Loebman2018}, as a decrease $\ge 0.2$ in $\beta$ compared to the surroundings, no dip is clearly distinguishable in Figure \ref{fig:beta}.
+However, it does appear in the clean sample for stars with [Fe/H] $> -1.8$ and $-0.20 \leq (g-r)_0 < -0.15$ (Figure \ref{fig:beta_gr}).
+Comparing the velocity dispersions, we note that the dip is mainly caused by a decrease in the dispersion of the radial and polar components.
 It is also consistent with the mean apocenter for GSE stars measured with BHB stars in \cite{Deason2018}: $20\pm7$ kpc, which could indicate that the higher values observed between 10--20 kpc might be due to GSE members not covered by the criteria used.